hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - offerring holistic workload protection for <span style="color: #bb6600;">multicloud data centers</span>
   - enabling a zero-trust model using <span style="color: #bb6600;">segmentation</span>
   - identifying security incidents faster, containing lateral movement, and reducing your attack surface
+  - workflow
+    - investigate the behavior of the various processes and applications in the workload
+    - measure behavior against known bad behavior sequences
+    - feedback into the basic building blocks
+  - suspicious patterns in the current release
+    - shell code execution: look for the patterns used by shell code
+    - <span style="color: #bb6600;">privilege escalation</span>: watche for privilege changes from a lower to a higher privilege in the process lineage tree
+    - side channel attacks: watche for cache-timing attacks and page table fault bursts
+    - raw socket creation: creation of a raw socket by a nonstandard process (for example, ping)
+    - <span style="color: #bb6600;">user login suspicious</span>: watche user login failures and user login methods
+    - <span style="color: #bb6600;">interesting file access</span>: armed to look at sensitive files
+    - <span style="color: #bb6600;">file access from a different user</span>: learn the normal behavior of which file is accessed by which user
+    - unseen command: learn the behavior and set of commands as well as the lineage of each command over time

 - pxGrid